Health Benefits of Rutin:

 Rutoside shows promise in the treatment of arthritis, suggests a 2008 study from Arthritis Research & Therapy.
 In tests on rats, researchers found that rutoside helped fight inflammation and, in turn, reduce clinical signs of arthritis.

-4) Rutin and Inflammatory Bowel Disease
+4) Inflammatory Bowel Disease

 Preliminary research indicates that rutin may help treat inflammatory bowel disease (such as colitis).
 In a study published in Life Sciences, tests on rats revealed that rutoside may help reduce colonic tissue damage caused by colitis.